kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 As a JavaScript module, your plugin will be defined as a literal object notation, where properties and methods are separated with commas.

-Also, pay attention to JS scope when registering to player events, and the use of "this".
+Also, pay attention to JS scope when registering to Player events, and the use of "this".
 The scope within your event handler will not be the overall plugin scope.

 ### Deploying and Sharing Player Plugins

-Once your plugin code and optional CSS files are ready, you will need to prepare it for deployment.
+When your plugin code and optional CSS files are ready, you will need to prepare the plugin for deployment.
 It is recommended to [minify your Javascript and CSS files](https://developers.google.com/speed/docs/insights/MinifyResources) for faster load time.
-When you deploy the player plugin files on a server to be accessible to the player, consider the following:
+When you deploy the player plugin files on a server to be accessible to the Player, consider the following:

 1. Host the external files on a dedicated server, preferably a CDN for best performance, and ensure your server has [CORS headers](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) enabling loading assets from other domains
 2. Make sure you set the correct relative links or full paths in your Flashvars settings
-3. Ensure that your assets could be loaded from both http and https, and when directing the player to load the assets, use protocol agnostic URL notation (`://` instead of `http://`).
+3. Ensure that your assets could be loaded from both http and https, and when directing the Player to load the assets, use protocol agnostic URL notation (`://` instead of `http://`).
 Also ensure that your server has a valid SSL certificate.
 4. If you need to load more than one icon, consider using an icon font
 5. If you need to load more than one image, use [CSS sprite sheets](https://css-tricks.com/css-sprites/)

 ### MediaWiki and jQuery Libraries

-The Kaltura player uses jQuery which means you can use jQuery statements in your code without worrying about loading the jQuery library yourself.
+The Kaltura Player uses jQuery which means you can use jQuery statements in your code without worrying about loading the jQuery library yourself.

-The player also includes the MediaWiki library that can be referenced anywhere in the code by using the mw global variable.
+The Player also includes the MediaWiki library that can be referenced anywhere in the code by using the mw global variable.
 The MediaWiki library provides utility functions to detect browsers and devices, time manipulation, formatters and additional utilities.

 > To learn more about which methods are available via the MediaWiki library, [explore the library code on GitHub](https://github.com/kaltura/mwEmbed/tree/master/modules/MwEmbedSupport/mediawiki).